renatillas/factos/docs/domain-driven-design.md

 1. The domain accepts `PayInvoice` and produces `InvoicePaid`.
 2. Application code stores that fact.
-3. A handler reacts by sending a receipt email.
+3. A pure reactor inspects the committed recorded fact and returns effect values.
-4. Another handler updates a reporting view.
+4. Application or infrastructure code sends a receipt email and updates a reporting view.

 The receipt email is important, but sending it is not the same as deciding whether the invoice may be paid.
+The reactor can describe the needed effect, but it should not hide IO inside the domain rule.

 ## Strategic and Tactical DDD